Pringley/masters-thesis/main.markdown

     { "result": [[8, 5], [20, 13]] }
     ```

-Case Study of Approaches to Finding Patterns in LED Patent Citation Networks {#patentchapter}
+Case study of approaches to finding patterns in LED patent citation networks {#patentchapter}
 ============================================================================

 To highlight the robustness of the protocol as-written for many libraries, the